share

 Here's a great photo of three punks hanging out in the Haga neighborhood in Göteborg, circa 1983.
 Notice the poster hanging in the window.

-Before Anti-Cimex: Kloak, Avfall, Bombhot, Bohmann Brinner
+Before Anti-Cimex: Kloak, Avfall, Bombhot, Bohman Brinner

 Serious fans of Skitslickers and Anti-Cimex may already know that there were at least four bands that included Tomas Jonsson before the classic bands were formed.
-These bands were Kloak, Bombhot, Avfall, and Bohmann Brinner.
+These bands were Kloak, Bombhot, Avfall, and Bohman Brinner.
 But only recently, to my knowledge, has any documentation of the existence of the first two—Kloak and Bombhot—circulated among collectors.

 Classic Anti-Cimex Flyers (1986) [updated]